Are you planning your holiday in North Wales in 2025 and thinking about climbing Yr Wyddfa (Snowdon)?

 TOP TIP!

-Make sure you are back down in time to refuel at Caffi Gwynant - a cafe located in an old chapel near the start / finish point
+Make sure you are back down in time to refuel at Caffi Gwynant - an excellent cafe located in an old chapel near the start / finish point

 6. The Rhyd Ddu Path